The Ultimate KÜHL Pants Buying Guide

 Options with this fabric include THE LAW™, THE LAWLESS™, and for the ultimate work pant, ABOVE THE LAW™, which is a double layer of the fabric on the front for a total of 700 GSM in high wear areas.
 The ABOVE THE LAW™ pant also features zipper openings on the sides of both thighs to help vent and get airflow going (see this pant in the following diagram).
 Just because you have to don thick pants doesn’t mean you have to stay hot in them too.

-KÜHL Is Different By Design | Different By Construction™
+How Is KÜHL Different From Other Outdoor Brands? | Different By Construction™

 Technically, when it comes to outdoor clothing, there are several attributes you should consider.
 For example, if you’re an avid hiker, the best hiking pants would be abrasion resistant but also lightweight and breathable.
 Climbers would need pants capable of extreme flexibility without sacrificing durability for being repeatedly rubbed against rocks.
 Every activity has its own set of unique requirements and challenges for clothing, which is why KÜHL offers so many different types of pants and fabrics.